nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Note**
 * `yes` command will only take effect during review session.
 Otherwise, error message`You are not in a review session.`
   will be printed out.
+* Pressing `yes` button will have the same effect.

 ###  Indicating user has forgotten the word : `no`